oraclesohrab/email_template/readme.md

 ## Outlook & Microsoft 365 Compatibility Fixes
 To handle Outlook and Microsoft 365 rendering issues:
 - Specific `<!--[if mso]>` comments were added to hide mobile images in Microsoft-based email clients that do not support media queries.
+- A bulletproof button with **VML (Vector Markup Language)** was used to ensure rounded corners on Outlook.

 ## Email Testing Results
 ### **Litmus Results** ✅